bornostojak/xfce4-terminal-colors/README.md

 # XFCE4 Colorschemes

-Colorschemes for the XFCE4 terminal emulator made in my taste These colorschemes are open for anyone to download.
+Colorschemes for the XFCE4 terminal emulator made in my taste.

+These colorschemes are open for anyone to download.